Sensing in Water 2019

 Please scroll down for more info including presentations which can be downloaded in pdf format.

-The provisional dates for Sensing in Water 2019 are the 29 & 30 September 2021, so save the dates in your diary!
+The provisional dates for Sensing in Water 2023 are the 27 and 28 September 2023, so save the dates in your diary!

 Chris Hines MBE, our after dinner speaker